Understanding the difference between good debt and bad and harmful debt, will make a huge difference in your life.

 Good but Necessary Debit – Sometimes it makes sense to borrow money to pay for a Home or Higher Education; A Home Loan is considered good, because you can build equity, a type of forced saving, but not highly effective because, you have live in it, so you get no residual income and often, you may be able to rent somewhere else, cheaper than your current monthly repayments.
 Higher Education is also good, as you get better educated this can lead to a better income.
 But not effective because, there is no guarantee of a better income, just the promise.

-Highly Effective Debt – This type of debt is the form that rich people use all the time.
+Highly Effective Debt – This type of debt is the form that rich people use.
 It’s the type of debt that, if used correctly can make you wealthy.
-This is debt to purchase assets, like property, shares and businesses.
+This is debt to purchase assets, like investment grade property, listed shares and private businesses.
 Assets that a) Generates an income, which offsets the repayments. b) Grows in value over time, which makes the debt smaller than its value. c) Generally the repayments are tax deductible.

 Get a Firm Handle on the Money You Spend